 Every myth is psychologically symbolic.
 Its narratives and images are to be read, therefore, not literally, but as metaphors. –Joseph Campbell

 Narrative is a story or mnemonic device that helps us tap into how our brains naturally remember and process data.
-However, problems arise when things that are considered “true” within the context of a narrative are false in reality.
+Problems arise when things that are considered “true” within the context of a narrative are false in reality.
 Facing cognitive dissonance is inevitable.
 It is how we grow and evolve.

 Don’t sweat the choice just know the difference.